AdobeDocs/experience-platform.en/help/sources/connectors/adobe-applications/marketo-mapping/activities.md

 # Mapping Marketo activities fields to XDM

-The table below contains the mappings between the fields in the [!DNL Marketo] activities dataset and their corresponding XDM fields.
+The table below contains the mappings between the fields in the [!DNL Marketo] activities dataset and their corresponding Experience Data Model (XDM) fields.

 | Source dataset | XDM target field |
 | -------------- | ---------------- |